-This stew's signature aspect is its pleasing sourness, which comes from the addition of tamarind and lime juice.
+The signature aspect of this traditional Phillippine stew is its pleasing sourness, which comes from the addition of tamarind and lime juice.

 - 2 cups jasmine rice